-Weighting of Factors Options A and B: [Note this is currently a non-consensus issue with two options]
+Option A: Make Adjustments to Weighting of Factors Now

-Option AThe following MTWG Members (CodeCycle, Jay Luboff Consulting LLC…) recommend that he process of weighting the factors to determine their relative impact on eventual code adoption include the following criteria:
+The process of weighting the factors to determine their relative impact on eventual code adoption include the following criteria:

 What were the relative levels of resources applied to each Factor?

 What was the relative level of risk associated with each Factor? (i.e., a higher risk would result in a higher weighting)